Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/07_pscript_format_string.md

 ```
 var format_string = "%s was reluctant to learn %s, but now he enjoys it."
-var actual_string = format_string % ["Estragon", "GDScript"]
+var actual_string = format_string % ["Estragon", "PScript"]

 print(actual_string)
-# Output: "Estragon was reluctant to learn GDScript, but now he enjoys it."
+# Output: "Estragon was reluctant to learn PScript, but now he enjoys it."
 ```

 Note the values are inserted in order.
 Remember all placeholders must be